THE BSN IS OFFERED AT SPOKANE, YAKIMA, & TRI-CITIES

 All pre-licensure BSN students attend class full-time on campus.
 Part-time study options are not available.

 WHAT IF I AM ALREADY AN RN AND WANT TO EARN MY BSN?

 Visit our RN-BSN page for information on earning your BSN.
-Full and part-time study options are available for this degree program at all campus sites and online.
+Full and part-time study options are available for this degree program at all campus sites.

 WHAT ARE MY CAREER OPTIONS WITH THIS DEGREE?